A Riemannian geometric approach for timelike and null spacetime geodesics: About the curvatures and black hole spacetimes

-As we pointed out, the spacetime metrics that have two killing vectors can be reduced to a 2-dimensional Jacobi metric.
-The Reissner-Nordstrom is a natural generalization of the Schwarzschild metric by including electrical charge.
+The spacetime metrics that have two Killing vectors can be reduced to a 2-dimensional Jacobi metric.
+The Reissner-Nordström is a natural generalization of the Schwarzschild metric by including electrical charge.
 This metric is written as